 Businesses in subjects that the book discusses and local environmental groups are given free listings.
 However, the book is supported through advertising and contributions from individuals and environmental groups.

 THIS YEAR’S TOPICS

-This edition also includes sections or pages on food and the environment, water and energy conservation, green building, Austin’s climate protection program, watershed protection, recycling, the Edwards Aquifer, Travis County’s environmental programs, and local environmental groups.
+This edition also includes sections or pages on locally grown food, clean energy programs, City of Austin Parks programs, watershed protection, the Edwards Aquifer, and the region’s environmental groups.

 ABOUT THE EDITOR